-- 1. Uniform Allowance.
-The City agrees to provide a sum of Seven Hundred and Seventy-five (\$775) dollars in the payroll that includes September 1, 2005 as a uniform allowance to represented employees who have been continuously employed in the Sheriff's Department.
+- 261. 1.
+Uniform Allowance.
+The City agrees to provide a sum of Nine Hundred Fifty (\$950) dollars in the payroll that includes September 1 as a uniform allowance to represented employees who have been continuously employed in the Sheriff's Department.
 An employee shall be considered "continuously employed" if he/she was on duty status cumulatively for ten (10) of the twelve (12) months immediately preceding September 1 each year of this contract.
 Employees who were on duty status less than ten (10) of the twelve (12) months shall be paid a pro-rata uniform allowance, calculated on a twelve (12) month basis.
-However, to receive this allowance, an employee must be in paid status or an approved leave on September 1.
-If an employee is not on duty status or on approved leave on September 1, the employee will not receive any allowance. - 240.
-Beginning in fiscal year 2006-2007 and continuing for the duration of this Agreement, the City agrees to provide a uniform allowance each year in the amount of Eight Hundred Fifty (\$850) dollars.
-The City will pay the uniform allowance in the payroll that includes September 1 of each year.
-Represented employees must be on duty status or approved leave on each September 1 to be eligible for the uniform allowance.
-Any eligible employee hired on or after March 1 will receive fifty percent (50%) of the uniform allowance that year. - 241.
-Effective July 1, 2010 through June 30, 2012, the parties agree to suspend payment of the uniform allowance.
-The parties agree that this concession will sunset at the expiration of this Memorandum of Understanding and, therefore, effective the close of business on June 30, 2012, the Department will again begin to pay a uniform allowance to eligible employees as set forth in paragraph 240.
+However, to receive this allowance, an employee must be in paid status or on approved leave on September 1.
+If an employee is not on duty status or on approved leave on September 1, the employee will not receive any allowance.
+Any eligible employee hired on or after March 1 will receive fifty percent (50%) of the uniform allowance that year. - 262.
+Personal Protective Equipment.
+The Department will make available for common use reasonable forms of personal protective equipment at each facility.
+Such equipment will be replaced on or before expiration. - 3.
+Bulletproof Vests.
+The City agrees to refurbish, repair or replace bulletproof vests for each represented employee, as appropriate and in accordance with manufacturer's specifications.
+All bulletproof vests provided to employees remain the property of the City and must be returned to the City when an employee is issued a replacement vest. - 4.
+Ammunition.
+The City will provide an adequate amount of ammunition per month as determined by the Sheriff, for each member of the bargaining unit to practice in order to qualify.